EdwinCruz13/NodeJS-Lesson/Day 5/readme.md

 <details open="">
   <summary><h2>✨Overview</h2></summary>
     <p dir="auto">
         One of the features which distinguishes Node.js is that it uses non-blocking code.
-Node is assumed to prevent blocking code by using a single-threaded event loop, but, but, but.... 😫 😫 😫
+Node is assumed to prevent blocking code by using a single-threaded event loop, a good idea in order to increase the performents in your application but, but, but.... 😫 😫 😫
         <br>
-        🧐 Consider some scenarios in your application that it is necessary wait for any result of section of code as:
+        🧐 Consider some scenarios in your application what it is necessary wait for any result of section of code as:
         <br>

 - [x] Consume any REST API and waiting for results.